Kilonova and progenitor properties of merger-driven gamma-ray bursts: Analysis of electromagnetic counterparts

 where $\mathcal{B}^1_2$ is the Bayes factor and $\Pi^1_2$ is the prior odds.
 In this way, if $\mathcal{H}_1$ is more plausible than $\mathcal{H}_2$, we would have $\mathcal{O}^1_2 > 1$ and vice versa.
-We can further assume that the prior odds $\Pi^1_2=1$, such that we consider both models to be equally plausible, thus we can simply compare the Bayes factor assuming the model with highest likelihood to be our reference.
-Hence, we can perform a model selection by comparing the evidence of a test model relative to our reference model $\ln \mathcal{B}^{\rm Test}_{\rm{Ref}}$ as:
+We can further assume that the prior odds $\Pi^1_2=1$, such that we consider both models to be equally plausible; thus, we can simply compare the Bayes factor assuming the model with highest likelihood to be our reference.
+Hence, we can perform a model selection by comparing the evidence of a test model relative to our reference model, $\ln \mathcal{B}^{\rm Test}_{\rm{Ref}}$, as

-where higher values imply that the \textit{reference} is disfavored compared to a \textit{test} model.
-We choose the model with highest evidence ($\mathcal{Z}$) as our \textit{reference} model.
-The decrease in the Bayes factor to lower values indicates the level of disfavor for a given \textit{test} model \citep{Jeffreys1939,Kass1995,Trotta2007MNRAS,Robert2008arXiv0804,Nesseris2013JCAP}.
-We choose the model with the highest Bayes factor ($\ln [\mathcal{B}^{\rm Test}_{\rm{Ref}}]$) as the most-favored model.
+where higher values imply that the reference is unfavorable in comparison to a test model.
+We chose the model with the highest level of evidence ($\mathcal{Z}$) as our reference model.
+The decrease in the Bayes factor to lower values indicates the level of disfavor for a given test model \citep{Jeffreys1939,Kass1995,Trotta2007MNRAS,Robert2008arXiv0804,Nesseris2013JCAP}.
+We chose the model with the highest Bayes factor ($\ln [\mathcal{B}^{\rm Test}_{\rm{Ref}}]$) as the most-favored model.